drayzii/native-api/README.md

-# Native Rwanda NodeJS Backend App template
+# Native Rwanda NodeJS App template

 Template of a NodeJS-Express-Postgres-Sequelize app